mondeja/mkdocs-include-markdown-plugin/README.md

   **closing_tag**: The default opening and closing tags.
 By default are `{%` and `%}`.

-The rest of the options will define the default values passed to arguments of directives and are documented in the [reference](#reference).
+Most of the settings will define the default values passed to arguments of directives and are documented in the [reference](#reference).

 ```yaml